 - 500g sugar

-Squeeze the citrus fruits, reserving the juice, & then cover the skins in cold water in a pan & boil for 15 minutes.
+Squeeze the citrus fruits, reserving the juice, & then cover the skins in cold water in a pan, bring to the boil and then simmer for 20-25 minutes.

-Remove from the heat & cool, scrape out the white pith (it should come away very easily), then slice the peel very thinly.
+Test the peel with the point of a knife, if it is nice and soft, remove from the heat & leave to cool, then scrape out the white pith (it should come away very easily), then slice the peel very thinly.

 Put the rhubarb, sliced peel, sugar and fruit juice into a large, heavy-based saucepan.
-Heat very gently to dissolve the sugar & then bring the mixture to a fast boil, stirring frequently to prevent the jam sticking to the pan.
+Heat very gently to dissolve the sugar & then bring the mixture to a fast boil, stirring frequently to prevent the jam sticking to the pan (make sure you protect your hand from hot jam splashing and spitting when you stir).

 Boil until the jam is thick – this takes about 20 minutes.
-Then add the raisins & spices & boil for a further 5 minutes.
+Then add the raisins & spices & simmer for a further 5 minutes.

-Allow the jam to cool slightly & then pot in warm, sterilized jars.
+Allow the jam to cool slightly & then pot in warm, sterilised jars.